proyecto26/awesome-jsgames/README.md

 ### Adventure
 - [Bounce Back](https://js13kgames.com/entries/bounce-back) - Boomerang adventure game for JS13k!
 - [Offline Paradise](https://js13kgames.com/entries/offline-paradise) - The world, a paradise, has gone offline; everything has become grey and dangerous.
 Traverse, jump and dash over the obstacles to turn the world back into normal.
+- [Planetfall](https://js13kgames.com/entries/planetfall) - A space exploration game.
+The goal is to find satellite stations on each planet and take them offline.
 - [Quest of Tod](https://js13kgames.com/entries/quest-of-tod) - A speed running adventure game, where you stuck inside unknown place controlled by strange machine.
 Can you find all the keys and codes to unlock the exit before the time runs out?.

 ### Arcade